Towards Carbon-Free Electricity: A Flow-Based Framework for Power Grid Carbon Accounting and Decarbonization: Abstract

 \section{Abstract}

-{This paper presents a comprehensive framework for advancing research and policy development related to decarbonization in electric power systems.
-It encompasses three pivotal subjects, including carbon accounting, carbon-aware decision-making, and carbon-electricity market design.
-For each of these subjects, this paper outlines the key problems, existing methods, and potential solutions.
-Distinguished from existing pool-based emissions models, this framework introduces a novel flow-based emissions model that incorporates the underlying physical power grid and power flows.
-It thus enables precise carbon accounting at both temporal and spatial scales, facilitating informed decision-making towards achieving the ultimate objective of grid decarbonization.
-Specifically, this framework presents a flow-based accounting methodology, introduces the carbon-aware optimal power flow (C-OPF) technique as the theoretical foundation for decarbonization decision-making, and explores the potential design of carbon-electricity markets and carbon pricing mechanisms to incentivize decentralized decarbonization actions.
-Additionally, this paper provides in-depth discussions of the critical issues that arise within these subjects, such as data availability, infrastructure development, fairness and equity, and more.
+This paper introduces a comprehensive framework aimed at advancing research and policy development in the realm of decarbonization within electric power systems.
+The framework focuses on three key aspects: carbon accounting, carbon-aware decision-making, and carbon-electricity market design.
+It addresses existing problems, methods, and proposes solutions.
+In contrast to traditional pool-based emissions models, our framework proposes a novel flow-based emissions model.
+This model incorporates the underlying physical power grid and power flows, allowing for accurate carbon accounting at both temporal and spatial scales.
+This, in turn, facilitates informed decision-making to achieve grid decarbonization goals.
+The framework is built on a flow-based accounting methodology and utilizes the carbon-aware optimal power flow (C-OPF) technique as a theoretical foundation for decarbonization decision-making.
+Additionally, the paper explores the potential design of carbon-electricity markets and pricing mechanisms to incentivize decentralized decarbonization actions.
+The critical issues of data availability, infrastructure development, and considerations of fairness and equity are also discussed.
+This paper seeks to advance scholarly understanding and foster progress toward achieving sustainable and carbon-free electric power systems.